-A BEAUT yarn I recall about a long departed pub in Wollongong, south of Sydney, happened back in the 1980s during my employment with the now defunct Australian government telecommunications company, Telecom, as an assistance linesman.
+A BEAUT yarn I recall about a long departed Wollongong pub happened back in the early 1980s during my employment with the now defunct Australian government telecommunications company, Telecom.

-Basically, my job involved assisting the qualified linesman, repairing and maintaining telecommunication cables.
-The older fellow I was assigned to assist (and drive) was just short of retirement, and well-known for ‘imbibing’ while on his rounds keeping Wollongong communicated.
+Basically, my job as an assistant linesman involved helping repair and maintain telecommunication cables.
+The older fellow I was assigned to assist (and drive) was just short of retirement, and well-known for ‘imbibing’ while on his rounds, keeping Wollongong, south of Sydney, communicated.

-Another story about a drinker at the Wollongong Hotel wasn’t so amusing – well, at least not for George Scott.
-George, who lived in nearby Corrimal Street, was lucky he wasn’t killed after leaving the bar in December 1954.
+Another story about a drinker at the Wollongong Hotel wasn’t so amusing – well, at least not for 58-year-old George Scott.

-The truck, which was loaded with about a dozen empty beer barrels, mounted the footpath, sending George sprawling across the bar floor.
+The truck, loaded with about a dozen empty beer barrels, mounted the footpath, sending George sprawling across the bar floor.
 He was treated at Wollongong Hospital for a knee injury and survived to tell the tale.

-The truck gorged a huge hole in the outside wall of the pub, smashing several of the familiar yellow tiles.
+The truck gorged a huge hole in the outside wall of the pub, smashing several of the familiar outside wall yellow tiles.
 The beer barrels rolled off the trailer of the truck onto the roadway and footpath.

-If you would like to support my work, you can leave a small tip here of $2, or several small tips, just increase the amount as you like.
+If you would like to support my work, you can leave a small ‘bar tip’ here of $2, or several small tips, just increase the amount as you like.
 Your generous patronage of my work and research, however small it appears to you, will greatly help me with my continuing costs.